I strive for minimalism but do seem to be predisposed to, or have developed a habit of, being an archivist.

 Do the same thing with your business notes and organization system: Slowly but regularly delete.

 One final pro tip: Consider getting a Fujitsu Scansnap, or something similar.
-I was able to throw away a couple boxes of old tax returns and other files after digitizing them.
+I was able to throw away a couple of boxes of old tax returns and other files after digitizing them.